fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 He looked up at her then.
 His eyes were dry, but darker than before.

-“That something evil didn’t just come here.
-That it never left.”
+“That something evil visited Mama.”

 ---